TheNotary/ruby-gems/body.md

   - Who haz thoughts?

-## Describe Gems
+# Section 1 - Gems by Example

+## What's a Gem?

 So if you're new to ruby gems, let's start out with a very basic description.

   "A gem is a piece of ruby code that has been formatted into an easy to manage package."

 So if you've ever used the `apt-get` package manager on debian based linux distros, that's pretty much what gems are, but for code within the ruby echosystem.

-## Example of a Gem
+## Example of a Gem (hub)

 Let's go over an example of a very popular gem, Hub.
 Hub is a ruby gem that allows you to interact with github from the command line.